supminn/neoG_eCommerce/ReadME.md

 2. Cart functionality
     * Cart item list
     * Remove item from cart
-    * Increment/decrement item quanity on cart
+    * Increment/decrement item quantity on cart
     * Move from cart to wishlist
-    * Total items present in the cart with overall cost
+    * Total items present in the cart with the overall cost
     * Checkout to address data management (upcoming)

 3. Wishlist functionality